 A geosynchronous satellite is referred to as geostationary, or station-kept, when it is operated within an assigned orbital control, or station-keeping box, which is defined by a specific range of latitudes and longitudes.
 Geostationary satellites revolve around the earth with a speed that corresponds to that of the earth's rotation and appear to remain above a fixed point on the earth's surface at all times.
 Geosynchronous satellites that are not station-keeping box, and the satellite appears to oscillate slowly, moving above and below the equator every day.
-An operator will typically operate a satellite in inclined orbit toward the end of its service life because the operator is able to save significant amounts of fuel by not controlling the north-south position of the satellite nad is thereby able to substantially extend the service life of the satellite relative to a fixed ground antenna.
+An operator will typically operate a satellite in inclined orbit toward the end of its service life because the operator is able to save significant amounts of fuel by not controlling the north-south position of the satellite and is thereby able to substantially extend the service life of the satellite.
+The types of services and customers that can access an inclined orbit satellite have traditionally been limited due to the movement of the satellite relative to a fixed ground antenna.
 However, recent technology innovations now allow the use of inclined orbit capacity for certain applications.
 As a result, we anticipate demand for inclined orbit capacity may increase over the next few years if these applications are successfully introduced.
-As of December 31, 2014, nine of our satellites were operating in an inclined orbit, with most continuing to earn revenue beyond our original estimated life for each of these satellites.
+As of December 31, 2015, eight of our satellites were operating in an inclined orbit, with most continuing to earn revenue beyond our original estimated life for each of these satellites.